123sites/prework-study-guide/README.md

 ## Features

-This study guide has helpful information for those interested in coding.
+This Study Guide has helpful information that will help me through this course.